 Nitrus Oxide (NO2) gas dentistry can be used to help those who find the surrounds of a dental clinic uncomfortable and disorientating.
 By the use of NO2 the patient prior to surgery, dentists can proceed with minimal disruption on your treatment.
 This is also a perfect alternative for those who may feel discomfort, anxiety or stress in the during treatment.

 What is sedation gas dentistry?

-Your dentist will perform the mixture, and will be best placed to explain the process in more detail, should you have any questions or further concerns.
 When the dental procedure is finished, this gas is flushed out of the body, and leaves no lingering side effects.

 What are the benefits of sedation gas dentistry?

 NO2 gas dentistry can calm any anxiety or stress that a dental patient may have, and it also works as an anesthetic on its own.
 This helps the numbing process for more involved surgeries, such as a wisdom tooth extraction.

 NO2 gas is also beneficial for children, who may be facing their first dental procedure.
 The soothing effect can help the child cope with the confronting nature of the surgical procedure.
 It will also allow the dentist to continue with their work safely and without interruption.

 What do I have to do before the surgery?